aspose-pdf/Aspose.PDF-API-References-Tutorials/content/hungarian/net/programming-with-text/search-and-get-text-all/_index.md

 ## 6. lépés: szerezze be a kivont szövegrészleteket

-Szerezze be a kivont szövegrészleteket a`TextFragments` tulajdona a`TextFragmentAbsorber` tárgy:
+Szerezze be a kivont szövegrészleteket a`TextFragments` tulajdona a`TextFragmentAbsorber` objektum:

 ```csharp
 TextFragmentCollection textFragmentCollection = textFragmentAbsorber.TextFragments;